oblac/jodd-site/content/doc/madvoc/10+setup.md

 ## Madvoc parameters

-There is more convinient way for *Madvoc* configuration, suitable in most cases.
+There is more convenient way for *Madvoc* configuration, suitable in most cases.
 Configuration may be specified as [parameters](/doc/petite/parameters.html) of internal *Petite* container.
 Parameters may be set manually or read from the classpath (as